albatrossflavour/puppet_health_check/README.md

 ## Setup

 Providing you can run tasks, you should be ok.
-The tasks and plan have been tested on Linux (centos and debian) and various Windows versions.
+The tasks and plan have been tested on Linux (centos, ubuntu, redhat, and debian) and various Windows versions.
 It **SHOULD** work on anything with a puppet agent capable of running tasks.

 ### Beginning with puppet_health_check